skip to content

 Expenditure accruals occur where:

-Goods/services have been received on or before 31 July but no invoice has been received and therefore not processed on UFS; or Goods/services have been received on or before 31 July and the invoice has been received after AP module has closed and therefore the invoice will be processed in AP in 2023/24 financial year.
+• Goods or services have been received on or before 31 July and the invoice has been received after AP module has closed and therefore the invoice will be processed in AP in 2024/25 financial year.

 In case of queries please contact the General Ledger Helpdesk.